Infant Feeding Support

 Breastfeeding and Responsive Feeding

 Breastfeeding is the natural and healthiest way to feed your baby.
-Any amount of breastfeeding is beneficial, and exclusively breastfeeding your baby for 6 months offers the best nutrition and protection.
-Continued breastfeeding alongside solid food will support optimum health, wellbeing, growth and development for your baby.
+Any amount of breastfeeding is beneficial.
+Exclusively breastfeeding your baby for 6 months offers the best nutrition and protection.
+Continued breastfeeding alongside solid food will support your baby’s health, wellbeing, growth and development to be the best that it can.

 Breastfeeding: